 Summary

 It’s really difficult to advise anyone going through a diagnosis of IBS as to how to approach a physician who says they have IBS and they think this is wrong.
-In the case of NETs, other cardinal symptoms may be of use in convincing physicians (e.g. flushing).
-Armed with this knowledge, I would say to anyone who suspects NETs but is faced with an IBS diagnosis, take a copy of the BSG and NICE guidelines to your doctor and tick off all the differential ‘ref flag’ and ‘alarms’ issues ensuring that each has been tested before accepting the IBS diagnosis.
+In the case of (say) midgut NETs, other cardinal symptoms of carcinoid syndrome may be of use in convincing physicians (e.g. flushing).
+Of course diagnosis is not all about so called carcinoid syndrome, other types of NET have flushing and diarrhea as side effects too – so looking at the cardinal symptoms of (say) pancreatic hormonal syndromes is also important.
+Armed with this knowledge, I would say to anyone who suspects NETs but is faced with an IBS diagnosis, take a copy of the BSG and NICE guidelines (or equivalent in your country) to your doctor and tick off all the differential ‘red flag’ and ‘alarms’ issues ensuring that each has been tested or assessed by your doctor before accepting the IBS diagnosis.
+Finally, I was once told by a gastroenterologist (NET expert) that many people did have IBS, it was just masking the NET.
+Not an excuse but you can see the challenge in these situations, because the diagnosis of IBS was correct.

 References used to support compilation of this blog:

-BSG Guidelines on the irritable bowel syndrome: mechanisms and practical management (full article)
+- BSG Guidelines on the irritable bowel syndrome: mechanisms and practical management (full article from 2021)

 Disclaimer